Natural Maternity Photography Warwickshire

 8 tips on getting maternity photos you will love

 1. What to Wear For Your Maternity Photos

 The best items show off your beautiful bump.
 This could be a bralette paired with anything from pants to jeans to a floaty skirt.
 You can also style this with a cardi, wrap or top that you can take on and off to get a variety of looks.
 I love photographing bumps as naturally as possible, so if you are comfortable showing some skin this can look really beautiful

-Another option is a fitted dress or top, which will accentuate the shape of your bump, I suggest avoiding pattern and dark colours for this option
+Another option is a fitted dress or top, which will accentuate the shape of your bump, I suggest avoiding crazy patterns or dark colours for this option

 Thirdly, something quite floaty can work well, a light material, which will drape over your bump, which can be held beneath your bump to show the shape

 2. How Many Weeks Pregnant Is Best For Bump Photos

 It's great to have photos throughout your pregnancy to document the change and growth.
 But if you are booking a maternity photographer, you want to choose the best time before your baby is due.